 All the tools you need to author your own simulation scenarios are

-buildings, trees, parked vehicles, terrain features,
+buildings, trees, parked vehicles, terrain features, signs, and

 Typically, a production mid-size or